The Ultimate Guide to Osteopathy, Physiotherapy and Chiropractic

 The root causes of should pain are often complex, but an osteopath can work with you to understand the root cause of the problem.
 Treatment will mainly focus on stretching, reducing the tension of any tight muscles and improving the general movement of the shoulder.

 Osteopathy can help with some of the many common conditions that can give rise to pain in the foot.
 These can include flat foot, Achilles pain and swelling or bruising of the ankle.
-Osteopathy will often look at root causes beyond the foot itself, working on muscles and joints in the lower limbs, hips and lower back.
+Osteopathy will often look at root causes beyond the foot itself, working on muscles and joints in the lower limbs, hips and lower back pain.

 Part 3: Chiropractic